 There are numerous ways to beat your opponent during a match.
 It is crucial to understand the different ways to win and to know which way best suits your play style.

 If you enjoy being an aggressive opponent, build your deck with the purpose of getting knock-outs as efficiently as possible.

 Want control of the game and your opponent’s resources?
 Then you will want to build a deck that depletes your opponent’s energy and support.
 Doing so will force your opponent to wait more turns to attack.

 Or maybe you want to force your opponent to draw all of their cards before reaching their 6th prize card.
-If so, it would be best to have cards that will stall the game causing your opponent to deck out giving you the win.
+If so, it would be best to have cards that will stall the game, causing your opponent to deck out, winning you the match.

 2. Choose the Correct Pokemon

 After you’ve chosen a style you’d like your deck to be, it’s time for the fun part… Choosing which Pokemon you want to play.

 If you have some personal favorite Pokemon you want to see in action, start with those and get familiar with how they play.
 Keep in mind the style you have planned for your deck.
 If you think your favorite Pokemon doesn’t fit that style, then it would be best to drop it from your current deck list.